j7hrs/get-roblox-username-by-discord-id/README.md

 ## Usage

 Some stuff has been censored in here to respect privacy.
+However, all you need to do is to launch main.py to use this.
 ```
 Please enter target Discord ID: 57856611**********
 Bloxlink (id only lol): 16388*****